 Why wouldn’t you want a rooster?
 For starters, you don’t need a rooster for quality eggs.
-Your hens will keep on producing whether they have a male present.
+Your hens will keep producing whether they have a male present.

 The Red Sex Link chickens egg production is like no other.
 Rain or shine, you will get up to 300 eggs a year.
 This is a large amount for such a small bird.

 And these birds don’t start with small eggs like other breeds.
-Your Red Sex Link will give you large to extra-large eggs from the very beginning.
+Your Red Sex Link will give you large to extra-large eggs from the beginning.

-Are Red Sex Link chickens cold hardy?
+Are Red Sex Link chickens cold and hardy?
 You bet they are.
 Your Red Sex Links are very consistent with egg-laying throughout the winter.
 And they do very well keeping warm in the winter.

 These birds adapt to any weather or environmental change with ease.
-Even when you first bring them home.
+They seem to fit right in even when you first bring them home.

 Depending on the cross used, the average Red Sex Link weighs between 6-9 pounds.
 But their primary purpose is as an egg producer.

 You can order them from hatcheries, in feed stores, and even by local breeders.
 Just make sure you find a reputable breeder that breeds a valid Red Sex Link, and not some other breed.

 Easy To Tame

-If a Red Sex Link has no human contact, they can be a little aggressive.
+If a Red Sex Link has no human contact, it can be a little aggressive.
 But with lots of interaction from a young age, they are the easiest chicken to tame.

 Our hens aren’t just for eggs.
 They are also fascinating to watch, so you will never be bored with the Red Sex Link.

 And no insect goes unnoticed by their sharp eyes.
 Having a few Red Sex Links will wipe out any infestations and prevent them in the future.

 For the beginner, you most likely want your hens for egg production.
-And nothing is more stressful than a broody chicken that you can’t break.
+And nothing is more stressful than a broody chicken you can’t break.
 Luckily the Red Sex Link is not known for going broody often.

 And our final pro is that the Red Sex Link chicken is kid-friendly.
 You won’t have to worry about a crazy hen attacking your children for no reason.